pkgforge-community/uruntime/README.md

       "${RUNTIME_NAME}.config"

-      Or you can invoke this AppImage with the --appimage-portable-home or --appimage-portable-config option, which will create this directory for you.
+      Or you can invoke this AppImage with the --appimage-portable-home or --appimage-portable-share or --appimage-portable-config option,
+      which will create this directory for you.
       As long as the directory exists and is neither moved nor renamed, the application contained inside this AppImage to store its data in this directory rather than in your home directory